Rupon100/kinene/client/README.md

 - When clicked, notify admin → admin approves → update role in database.

 - You can also display “Seller Pending” status on the dashboard.

+- send email for buying && request to seller

 ------------------------------------------